Ante Prkačin

-Ante Prkačin (born 14 November 1953) is a Croatian and Bosnian general, businessman and right-wing politician.
+Ante Prkačin (born 14 November 1953) is a Croatian politician and businessman and a former general of the Croatian Army and the Croatian Defence Council.

 Biography

 Prkačin was born in Slavonski Brod, where he also studied at the Faculty of Economics, in addition to the Faculty of Petrochemistry in Sisak.

-In 1989, as a radical Croatian nationalist, he joined the christian democratic Croatian Democratic Party (Hrvatska demokratska stranka) and won a seat in the first assembly of the Croatian Parliament in the 1990 elections, when his party was aligned with the Coalition of People's Accord.
+In 1989, as a Croatian nationalist, he joined the christian democratic Croatian Democratic Party (Hrvatska demokratska stranka) and won a seat in the first assembly of the Croatian Parliament in the 1990 elections, when his party was aligned with the Coalition of People's Accord.

 In the late 1991, Prkačin moved to the Croatian Party of Rights.
 He soon became one of its representatives in Croatian Parliament, after the second Sabor election.

-In 1992, when the war escalated in Bosnia and Herzegovina, Prkačin took part as a leader of HSP militia Croatian Defence Forces (Hrvatske obrambene snage, HOS) with the rank of general, and had close co-operation with government of Alija Izetbegović.
+In 1992, when the war escalated in Bosnia and Herzegovina, Prkačin took part as a leader of the HSP militia Croatian Defence Forces (Hrvatske obrambene snage, HOS) with the rank of general, and had close co-operation with government of Alija Izetbegović.
 In the fall of the same year, he was a member of the joint command of Croatian Defence Council and Army of Bosnia and Herzegovina.

 After HOS was disbanded, Prkačin was commander of the defence of Posavina as HVO officer.